 Having had tea and snacks in the afternoon, I stepped through one of the policeman’s doors, touched the doorframe, felt electrified and found myself laying on the floor.
 The policeman came, asked me if I was alive and okay and then demanded whether I required to be defibrillated, a procedure reserved for people whose heart has stopped beating.
 I said no to such a procedure, as I took the latter demand as a threat.

-As it happens, the policeman, whom I visited in his private home when he was off duty, was very close to the high ministerial official who obviously neglected his duty and allowed 9/11 to happen.
+As it happens, the policeman, whom I visited in his private home when he was off duty, was very close to the high ministerial official who obviously neglected his duty and probably allowed 9/11 to happen.